The SOA Advisory Board meets between two and four times per year, providing feedback to the SOA director, faculty, and students.

 She is active in the community serving on the boards of Easter Seals Hawaii; Hospice Hawaii and Aloha United Way.
 She also serves as the chair of the Shidler College School of Accountancy Advisory Board and as a member of the Shidler College advisory board.
 Fujii currently is an instructor for intermediate and graduate accounting courses for the School of Accountancy.
 She was inducted into the Shidler College of Business Hall of Honor in 2007.

-Manny August is the area sales manager for the mortgage division at Wells Fargo Bank, N.A.
-He is responsible for the sales team for the state of Hawai‘i and sales offices located in Corona California.
-Before entering the mortgage industry, he previously held his CPA license with KHM LLP (previously known as Arthur Andersen LLP), as a senior accountant in the Audit and Consulting Services Division.
+Manny August is a Vice President / Senior Residential Loan Officer for American Savings Bank.
+He has been in the mortgage industry for over 17 years and before entering the mortgage industry, he previously held his CPA license with KHM LLP (previously known as Arthur Andersen LLP), as a Senior Accountant in the Audit and Consulting Services Division.

 He received his bachelor’s degree in accounting from the University of Hawai‘i at Mānoa Shidler College of Business, and was previously a Certified Public Accountant, licensed in the state of Hawai‘i.